Antony Leung

 Antony Leung Kam-chung GBS OBE JP (born 29 January 1952 in Hong Kong with family roots in Shunde, Guangdong) is a businessman who served as Financial Secretary of the Hong Kong Special Administrative Region (HKSAR), from 29 May 2001 until his resignation on 16 July 2003.

 He was embroiled in a financial scandal in early 2003 after it was revealed he had bought an expensive Lexus car shortly before imposing a new car tax, creating a controversy over conflict of interest that earned him the nickname "Lexus Leung" and which ultimately led to his resignation in July of that year.

 Leung is currently the Chairman of Nan Fung Group and chairman and co-founder of New Frontier Group.

 Education

 Leung was educated in Hong Kong.
 He received his secondary education in Ying Wa College and holds a Bachelor of Social Sciences degree, majoring in economics and statistics, from The University of Hong Kong.
 During his university studies, he actively participated in student activities and was concerned with political issues.
+He was also a resident of St. John's College.
 It had been a long-term goal of Leung to be Financial Secretary, according to some classmates.
 He completed Harvard Business School's Programme in Management Development in 1982 and the six-week Advanced Management Programme in 1999.
 He received an honorary Doctor of Laws at The Hong Kong University of Science and Technology in 1998.